av1155/homelab/kubernetes/README.md

 ---

-### D) Longhorn Backups to NAS
+### D) Longhorn backups to NAS

 1. Open **Longhorn UI**.
 2. Go to **Settings → Backup Target**.
-3. Set to your NFS share:
+3. Set to the NFS share:
     ```
     nfs://10.0.10.<NAS_IP>:/volume1/k8s-backups/longhorn
     ```
-4. Leave **Backup Target Credential Secret** empty (NFS doesn’t need it).
+4. Leave **Backup Target Credential Secret** empty (NFS does not require it).
-5. Test backup a PVC:
+5. Test a PVC backup:
     - Create a PVC-backed pod, write data, then use **Longhorn → Volume → Create Backup**.
-    - Verify files appear in `k8s-backups/longhorn` on your NAS.
+    - Verify files appear in `k8s-backups/longhorn` on the NAS.

 ---

 ### E) (Optional) Velero with MinIO on NFS

-If you also want cluster-wide YAML + PVC backups:
+To capture cluster resources + PVCs:

 1. Deploy **MinIO** inside Kubernetes.
 2. Point MinIO’s dataDir at the NAS (`/volume1/k8s-backups/minio`).
 3. Install **Velero** using MinIO as S3 target.

-This lets Velero back up **resources + PVCs** in one command, while Longhorn handles volume snapshots underneath.
+Velero backs up **resources + PVCs** in one command, while Longhorn handles volume snapshots underneath.

 ---